openshift/origin-web-catalog/README.md

 ## Quick start

 ```
-# install the dependencies with npm
+# install the dependencies with npm and bower
 $ npm install
+$ bower install

 # start the server
-$ npm start
+$ npm run server
 ```

 Go to [http://localhost:8080](http://localhost:8080) in your browser.